 The village has discovered certain properties that contain high levels of hydrocarbon contaminants that pose a significant environmental liability.
 Studies and processes have been started on the two locations that contain these contaminations and costs have been incurred to help remediate to date.
 It is undetermined as to the costs that the village will suffer in the process to clean up the properties, and as such have not been reported on the financial statements.
-With one of the locations, the provincial government has committed to assist with financing of the remediation project, although the amount and timing of the funds is indeterminate at this time.
+The village has entered into a conditional grant funding agreement with the provincial government which will provide funding to assist in the total cost of the remediation.

-14.FINANCIAL INSTRUMENTS
+15.FINANCIAL INSTRUMENTS